jim-easterbrook/Photini/src/doc/manual/map.rst

 .. image:: ../images/screenshot_64.png

 Now you can drag and drop your photograph onto the map to set its location.
-To set the same location on multiple images, select them all and then drag and drop any one of them.
+To set the same location on multiple images, select them all and then drag and drop one of them.

 .. image:: ../images/screenshot_65.png